stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Services like #CloudFlare are really nice with #PatriotAct and #NSA. #USHackers #whatawonderfulworld.
 CloudFlare create SSL certificates  for sites they cache.
 So have the wholme traffic unciphered locally, and send it to the remote server to be cached.
 So, they have clear and unciphered access to the whole content :  usernames   passwords  web content..." by @[popolon](https://mastodon.social/@popolon/102546838067285665)

 "Google reCaptcha nicht erreichbar? ...
 Na dann viel Spaß in der #Hölle, freunde von #Cloudflare" by @[kromonos](https://metalhead.club/@kromonos/102543497886371728)

+"the internet is a huge place even once you disable javascript and many websites stop working, and you use tor so the #greatcloudwall auto-blocks you." by @[jeffcliff](https://niu.moe/@jeffcliff/101894104472506869)

 " Ich surf inzwischen fast ausschließlich über #TOR.
 Außer bei Betreibern, denen ic traue.
 Deswegen hab ich so oft ärger mit #CloudFlare.
 Nur wenige machen es z.B. wie nipos und deaktivieren den "TOR Schutz"." by @[kromonos](https://metalhead.club/@kromonos/102501955975549073)